jhpyle/docassemble/_docs/modifiers.md

 {% include side-by-side.html demo="generic-object" %}

-`generic object` is a very powerful feature in **docassemble** that allows authors to express questions in general terms.
+`generic object` is a very powerful feature in **docassemble** that allows interview developers to express questions in general terms.

 The above example will cause **docassemble** to ask "Does Sally Smith like cats?" if the interview logic calls for `neighbor.likes_cats` and